Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 If you want to make your adventure longer and not return to the car after sunset, you can spend a night at any non-guarded mountain hut around the country.

 They are basic shelters with a fireplace, tables, a fountain, and bunk beds (without mattresses).
-Consider that there’s no electricity (and sometimes no running water), so you have to be prepared with everything you need to spend a night there.
+There is no electricity (and sometimes no running water), so you have to be prepared with everything you need to spend a night there.

-We’ve slept several times in various huts and, although with the hard beds you won’t have your best night’s sleep, the experience of enjoying the sunset, being disconnected, and waking up in the middle of nature is indescribable!
+We’ve slept several times in various huts, and although the hard beds don’t guarantee the best night’s sleep, the experience of enjoying the sunset, being disconnected, and waking up in the middle of nature is indescribable!

 Remember to leave the huts as you found them so others can enjoy them too.
 Take all the trash with you, replace the wood (if you’ve used it to make a fire) and clean the fireplace.